About Frank McGovern – whoami

 Parallel to his cybersecurity career, Frank also owned and operated Chicago’s Dedicated Auto Detailing (Chicago’s DAD), an automotive detailing business that was acquired by Aesthetic Detail Studio in 2020.

-He moderates the largest unbiased automotive detailing forum in the world on reddit at r/autodetailing and runs an online wiki for automotive detailing at www.howtoautodetail.com.
+He formerly moderated the largest unbiased automotive detailing forum in the world on reddit at r/autodetailing and created and ran an online wiki for automotive detailing at www.howtoautodetail.com.
 Frank believes a lot transcends between automotive detailing and cybersecurity.
 Starting with an environment that has been used (and abused) by different people, showing its changes over the year, to correcting faults utilizing different processes and methods.
 Both are very similar at a high level.

-For fun, Frank enjoys working out, trying new restaurants in Chicago, playing (and sometimes streaming) video games (WoW, Fallout), cycling on and off the Keto diet, and range or trap shooting.
-He is also exploring the world of Autocross, a timed driving competition requiring drivers to navigate complicated road courses.
+For fun, Frank enjoys working out, trying new restaurants in Chicago, playing (and sometimes streaming) video games (WoW, Fallout), researching and adjusting healthy eating habits, and range or trap shooting.
+He has also explored the world of Autocross, a timed driving competition requiring drivers to navigate complicated road courses.

 Feedback